 Inver House Distillers purchases Balblair

-Balblair decides to only release vintage bottlings, the first three
+Balblair decides to only release vintage bottlings,

 of which are a 1997, 1989 and 1979 expressions

 but in 2013 the distillery released three new vintages:

 Balbalir cnverted from using heavy fuel oil to gas.